 The AirPods Pro 2 remain on the more expensive side of the true-wireless earbud market, but maintaining near-identical pricing for these improved successor models during a challenging economic climate is as surprising as it is appreciated.

-The release of the new model will inevitably mean the original AirPods Pro will come down in price.
+The release of the new model inevitably mean the original AirPods Pro are coming down in price.
 They remain a solid option, especially if you can get a good deal on them.
 But as this review will explain, the upgrade here is significant enough to make the new AirPods Pro 2 the first choice for those that can afford them.